 Coaches will then have 48 hours to pay for the reserved tickets.
 If payment is not received within 48 hours the tickets will be reallocated to the waiting list.

 There will be no refunds or amendments on spectator tickets once ordered and invoiced and paid for.

-“Early” and “On-Time” registrations are only met if online registration is submitted by the designated dates and payment is received by the date stated on the invoice.
+“Super Early” “Early” and “On-Time” registrations are only met if online registration is submitted and payment is made by the designated dates.
 If an entry is found to include any illegalities, these will have to be corrected even if payment has already been made.

 Spectator tickets may be purchased through the coach as a pre-order.
-Tickets are non-refundable, but transferable to others attending the same event.
+Tickets are non-refundable.

 Registrations are not confirmed until payment is made in full.